Direct Access for Answers to Conjunctive Queries with Aggregation

-\subparagraph{Full queries.} We first discuss full ACQs and \cqstars (i.e., without existential variables).
+We first discuss full \cqstars (i.e., without existential variables).
+In the next sections, we also discuss the implications on (non-full) \ACQs.
 We begin with some examples that demonstrate the results that follow later in this section.

-\begin{example} In some cases, incorporating the aggregate function in an otherwise tractable order may cause the order to become intractable.
-Examine the following ACQ for some $\vec{x}$ and $\vec{z}$ over the variables $x_1$, $x_2$ and $x_3$.
+\begin{exa} In some cases, incorporating the annotation in an otherwise tractable order may introduce hardness.
+Let $(\K,\oplus,\otimes,\zero,\one)$ be a logarithmic-time commutative semiring, and consider the full \cqstar

-Let $(\K,\oplus,\otimes,\zero,\one)$ the logarithmic-time commutative semiring suitable for $\alpha$.
-We can formulate the ACQ $Q$ as a full \cqstar over $S$-annotated $\K$-databases.
-Note that $Q'$ has a disruptive trio if $x_3$ appears after both $x_1$ and $x_2$ in the order.
+over $S$-annotated $\K$-databases.
+Note that $Q$ has a disruptive trio if $v_3$ appears after both $v_1$ and $v_2$ in the order.
 Let us consider orders where this is not the case.
-The lexicographic order $(\star,x_2,x_3,x_1)$ is not covered by \cref{theorem:general-annotations-order-tractability}, as $x_1$ appears in $R$, but $x_2$ does not.
-However, we will show in \cref{theorem:full-query-annotation-to-variable} that, when considering $S$-annotated $\K$-databases, direct access for $Q'$ by this order is in $\linlog$, while direct access for $Q'$ by $(\star,x_1,x_3,x_2)$ is \e{not} in $\linlog$. \end{example}
+The lexicographic order $(\star,v_2,v_3,v_1)$ is not covered by \Cref{thm:dichotomy-general-annotation}, as $v_1$ appears only in $R$, but $v_2$ does not.
+However, we will show in \Cref{theorem:full-query-annotation-to-variable} that, when considering $S$-annotated $\K$-databases, direct access for $Q$ by this order is in $\linlog$, while direct access for $Q$ by $(\star,v_1,v_3,v_2)$ is \e{not} in $\linlog$. \end{exa}

-\begin{example} In some cases, incorporating the computed value in an order does not affect tractability.
-The following ACQ is a slight modification of the previous one (\cref{query:r-annotated-tractable-full-query-disruptive}):